 If you're in the mood for more seafood, try these recipes:

 - Create the marinade.
-Mince or use a microplane to grate the garlic and ginger.
-Finely chop the jalapeño.
 Add solid ingredients to the liquid ingredients in a jar or other container and mix well.

 - Pat salmon fillets dry.
 Brush the marinade over the flesh side of the salmon in a baking dish or on a sheet tray.
 Cover and let marinate in the fridge for 30 minutes to 2 hours.

 - Remove the larger pieces of jalapeño, garlic and ginger from the salmon fillets.
-Pour out the marinade and wipe off the dish or sheet tray.
-Spray some pan spray or add a bit of oil to the dish.
+Pour out the marinade and wipe off the dish or sheet tray or switch the salmon to a clean baking dish.
+Spray some pan spray or add a bit of oil to the dish and position the salmon on top of it.

 - Evenly brush the mayonnaise over the flesh side of the fish.
 Sprinkle each fillet evenly with furikake.

-- Place in the oven to bake for 10-20 minutes or until internal temperature reaches 145°F.
+- Place in the oven to bake for 10-20 minutes or until internal temperature reaches 125 to 130°F. Serve with lime or lemon wedges.

 - These directions are for a medium to medium-rare salmon.
 If you prefer a more well-done salmon, cook longer/to your desired doneness.